FranVesnaver/transfermarkt-scraper/README.md

 - `players_index`: Starting index for player IDs.

 This will:

-1. Download (or load from cache) the league page.

-2. Scrape all teams in the league.
+- Scrape all teams and players in the league.

-3. For each team, call `scrape_team.py`.

-4. Save JSON files under `league<league_id>/`.
+- Save JSON files into `output/league<league_id>/<TEAM>.json`.
+- Generate an SQL file with all insert statements: `output/insert_teams.sql`.

 ### Scraping a Team
+You could also run the script to an individual team
 ```bash
 python3 scrape_team.py <team_url> <league_id> <team_id> <players_index>
 ```
-This saves a <TEAM>.json file with:
+This saves a `<TEAM>.json` file with:

 ```json
 {